 - Other activity relating to the work of the Department, such as writing, experimentation, or creative work in the field should receive due consideration.

 - The foregoing list is not meant to be comprehensive.
 A Department may take into account any qualities or attainments which it finds relevant.

 - In no case should a Departmental Citation be awarded unless a grade-point average of 3.5 in the Department has been maintained.

 Relationship of the Citation to Other Awards: Although there are other awards which, in their particular spheres, have features in common with the Departmental Citation, there are few cases of extensive overlapping.
 Indeed, there is no reason why one person cannot win both this award and another one, if warranted.

 AWARD IN NATURAL HISTORY

-This award (formerly the Joseph LeConte Award) honors the strong traditions of the Berkeley campus in natural history.
-The student who wins this award (more than one can be given) should have a strong interest and achievement of learning (including research) in some aspect of natural history and organismal biology in the broad sense.
-He or she need not have done research specifically in any of our natural history museums, but must be experienced in organismal biology, including field work (as opposed to purely theoretical modeling or lab experience, although these are welcome components of broader work).
+This award honors the strong traditions of the Berkeley campus in natural history.
+The student who wins this award (more than one can be given) should have a strong interest and achievement of learning, including research, in some aspect of natural history and organismal biology in the broad sense.
+They need not have done research specifically in any of our natural history museums, but must be experienced in organismal biology, including field work, as opposed to purely theoretical modeling or lab experience, although these are welcome components of broader work.